Shiva-Prasad-Naroju/ai-auto-consultant/README.md

-# 🚗 AI Auto Consultant — Intelligent Car Specs Advisor
+# 🚗 AI Automotive Consultant — Intelligent Car Specs Advisor

-Welcome to **AI Auto Consultant**, an advanced AI-powered platform designed to help users make informed decisions when buying a car.
+Welcome to **AI Automotive Consultant**, an advanced AI-powered platform designed to help users make informed decisions when buying a car.

 Leveraging a multi-agent architecture orchestrated by LangGraph and powered by Groq’s LLM models, this system dynamically retrieves detailed car specifications and generates insightful, buyer-focused evaluations.